KtranH/RTX-AI/README.md

 - **💬 Enhance interaction:** Develop chat or community group features.

 ---
-The "AI-PinArt" website perfectly combines art and technology, promising to deliver a unique and convenient creative experience for users.
+The "RTX-AI" website perfectly combines art and technology, promising to deliver a unique and convenient creative experience for users.